-Digital marketing was not immune to these changes, seeing a rapid pivot from marketers and the techniques utilized to reach consumers across multiple channels.
-Then what trends can we expect for 2021, and where should marketers focus their efforts and dollars?
-Here are the top 5 trends that we anticipate this year.
+Digital marketing was not immune to the changes in 2020.
+In fact, marketers needed to make rapid pivots in the techniques they use to reach customers.
+So, what trends can we expect for 2021, and where should marketers focus their efforts and dollars?
+Here are the top 5 trends that we expect this year.

 3. Brands that are inclusive

-4. Easily consumable content
+4. Easily Consumable Content

-Streaming music services like Spotify went all-in on podcasts, adding podcasts to its platform last year, and their bet has proven very successful thus far.
-In Q4 2021, Spotify reported that they have 2.2 million podcasts, and they grew their total user base by 27% to 345 million users.
+Streaming music services like Spotify went all-in on podcasts.
+They added podcasts to the platform last year, and their bet has proven very successful thus far.
+In Q4 2021, Spotify reported that they have 2.2 million podcasts and a 27% user base increase (272 to 345 million users).
 They reported that 25% of this audience engaged with their podcast content — up 25% in Q3.

 Social gaming refers to online games that allow for social interaction between players.
 These include multiplayer games, social network games, interactive multiplayer video games, and others.

 Gaming has gone mainstream and no longer has a stigma attached to it.
 It is a passionate community that will continue to grow and shouldn’t get overlooked.